 Tuesday, 19th of October kl.13:30-14:30 (Presentation from JU’s Grants office: specifically for doctoral students.)

 Doctoral student Book Circle is back!

-For more info please see the team group.
+For more info please see the Teams group.

-The Writing Retreat will take place the 15-17th of September
+The Writing Retreat took place the 15-17th of September

 If you are interested in further writing and similar please write to our email address.

 Moreover, there are several tentative After Work activities in the planning stages such as: volleyboll, walks around the lake, bowling, cooking evenings, film viewings etc.